 Are you wondering about what are the rules of using commas in English writing?

-Commas play a crucial role in English writing.
+A comma is a punctuation mark commonly used in English writing because commas play a crucial role in writing.
 They enhance the clarity and readability of sentences, helping readers understand the intended meaning.
-By correctly using commas, writers can prevent misunderstandings and ensure their message is communicated effectively.
+By correctly using commas, you can prevent misunderstandings and ensure your message is communicated effectively.

 A comma is a punctuation mark used in English writing to pause a sentence.
 It is also a mark of separation within the sentence, used to separate words, ideas, and clauses.
 Unlike a period or full stop, which is used as a definite end of the sentence, a comma is a short interval or pause in the sentence.
+Here are some examples which show how we use commas in our sentences.

 Basic Rules of Using Commas